githubEdit

 Scope

-Often focuses on specific systems or apps.
+Often focuses on specific systems, applications, or compliance-driven tests.

 Objective

-Find and fix vulnerabilities.
+Find and fix vulnerabilities; produce detailed remediation guidance.

 Duration